chelseybeck/chelseybeck/README.md

 ### :space_invader: About Me

-:woman_technologist: Currently working as a Data Engineer at [Mozilla](https://www.mozilla.com/)
+:woman_technologist: Currently working as a Staff Data Engineer at [Mozilla](https://www.mozilla.com/)
 :seedling: Love for progress and innovation
 :heartbeat: Passionate about modernization and automation in data